A Vaidya-type spacetime with no singularities: Imperfect fluid stress tensor

-Let us check now the extrema of the quantities $\rho, p_{r}, p_{t}, q$.
+Let us find now the extrema of the quantities $\rho, p_{r}, p_{t}, q$.
 To find them, we need the critical points.
 Those are obtained from the roots of the first partial derivatives w.r.t. $v$ and $r$.